sez11a/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository.markdown

 # Using a SharePoint Repository [](id=using-a-sharepoint-repository)

-With the help of Liferay's Sharepoint Connector app, users can access SharePoint 2013 and SharePoint 2010 libraries from within a @product@ Documents and Media Library.
-The app installs a SharePoint repository type that you can select on adding a new *Repository* to Documents and Media.
+With the help of Liferay's Sharepoint Connector app, users can access SharePoint 2013 and SharePoint 2016 libraries from within a @product@ Documents and Media Library.
+The app installs a SharePoint repository type that you can select when adding a new *Repository* to Documents and Media.
 The SharePoint Connector integrates sites with existing SharePoint libraries, so you can access all of your organization's files.